vanjac/chroma-zone/about.md

 *(he/they)*

 I'm a recent computer science graduate (B.S.) who uses their free time to hack on a variety of personal projects.
 I'm especially interested in creative tools, user interfaces, and low-level programming.
-I like to study old software to learn about forgotten UI paradigms that can inspire my work.
+I like to study old software to learn about forgotten paradigms that can inspire my work.

 I'm currently looking for work.
 [Contact me](/contact)